 1. INTRODUCING EUROPEAN STUDIES 2

-2. ENTRY REQUIREMENTS 5
+2. ENTRY REQUIREMENTS

 3. WHAT CAN YOU DO WITH THIS DIPLOMA?
 CAREERS & MASTERS

-4. PROGRAMME OVERVIEW 10
+4. PROGRAMME OVERVIEW 6

-5. GOING ABROAD ON EXCHANGE 1 4
+5. GOING ABROAD ON EXCHANGE 8

-6. WORK PLACEMENT & FINAL PROJECTS: PROFESSIONALISATION AND GRADUATION 1 5
+6. WORK PLACEMENT & FINAL PROJECTS: PROFESSIONALISATION AND GRADUATION 9

-7. DETAILED OVERVIEW OF EUROPEAN STUDIES 4
+7. DETAILED OVERVIEW OF EUROPEAN STUDIES 4 1 1

-8. DETAILED OVERVIEW OF EUROPEAN STUDIES 3 21
+8. DETAILED OVERVIEW OF EUROPEAN STUDIES 3 14

-9. MINORS & ELECTIVES 26
+9. MINORS & ELECTIVES 18

-10. EXAMS AND ASSIGNMENTS 28
+10. EXAMS AND ASSIGNMENTS 18

-11. SUPPORT AND SUPERVISION 29
+11. SUPPORT AND SUPERVISION 19

-12. OUR COMMITMENT TO QUALITY: THE CODE OF CONDUCT 3 0
+12. OUR COMMITMENT TO QUALITY: THE CODE OF CONDUCT 20

-13. OPTIONAL & EXTRA-CURRICULAR ACTIVITIES 32
+13. OPTIONAL & EXTRA-CURRICULAR ACTIVITIES 21

-14. CONTACT OR VISIT EUROPEAN STUDIES 34
+14. CONTACT OR VISIT EUROPEAN STUDIES 22

-15. THE EUROPEAN STUDIES ACADEMIC CALENDAR 3 5
+15. THE EUROPEAN STUDIES ACADEMIC CALENDAR 22

-The purpose of this booklet is to provide a brief overview of the European Studies programme, which is part of the Faculty of Management & Organisation at The Hague University of Applied Sciences.
+The purpose of this booklet is to provide a brief but comprehensive overview of the European Studies programme, which is part of the Faculty of Management & Organisation at The Hague University of Applied Sciences.
+First, the mission and vision of the programme will be explained, followed by an overview of the content of the programme and core themes that shape the curriculum.
+An overview of all courses and assessments is provided, as well as information about exchange and internship possibilities and procedures pertaining to European Studies.